shedp/AngularThreads/README.md

 ## Installation

-Download or clone this repo
+- Download or clone this repo
   `git clone`

-Navigate to the server directory
+- Navigate to the server directory
   `cd server`
+- Install dependencies
+  `npm install`
+- Add a .env file and define a MongoDB url
+  `DB_URL = YOUR_URL`

+- Navigate to the client directory
+  `cd ../client`
-Install dependencies
+- Install dependencies
   `npm install`

 ## Technologies